Skip to main content

 If you're not getting results where you should, or you get too many results, the problem might be with the patterns Semgrep scans for.
 Semgrep search patterns look just like the source code they're meant to find, so they are easy to learn and update.

 You can review the search patterns in the rules directory of the semgrep-sast analyzer and report issues to the GitLab team.
-We have a Semgrep rule writing tutorial that will help better understand these rule files.
+Refer to the Semgrep rule writing tutorial to help better understand these rule files.
 You can also refer to the Semgrep Registry which is a collection of 2,000+ Semgrep rules curated by Semgrep, Inc.

 semgrep-sast crashes, fails, or is otherwise broken

-Semgrep will print an error message to explain what went wrong upon crashes, and often also what to do to fix it.
+Semgrep prints an error message to explain what went wrong upon crashes, and often also what to do to fix it.

 The output of Semgrep is hidden by default, but GitLab provides a way to see it by setting an environment variable: